-1982 - Barbara Bradley Baekgaard and Patricia Miller launched Vera Bradley by introducing three products: the handbag, the sports bag, and the duffel bag.
-1987 - Ernst & Young honored our Co-Founders with an "Entrepreneur of the Year" award.
+1982 Barbara Bradley Baekgaard and Patricia Miller launched Vera Bradley by introducing three products: the handbag, the sports bag, and the duffel bag.
+1987 Ernst & Young honored our Co-Founders with an "Entrepreneur of the Year" award.
 1991 - To accommodate the increasing number of attendees, we relocated our annual outlet sale from a tent in our parking lot to its present location at the Allen County War Memorial Coliseum Exposition Center in Fort Wayne, Indiana.
-1998 - We founded our primary philanthropy, the Vera Bradley Foundation for Breast Cancer.
-1999 Our products were being sold in all 50 states through Indirect retailers.
+1998 We founded our primary philanthropy, the Vera Bradley Foundation for Breast Cancer.
+1999 Our products were sold in all 50 states through Indirect retailers.
 2005 - We launched the Vera Bradley Visual Merchandising Program, providing our retail partners a framework for presenting the brand and merchandising our products in a consistent manner.
-2006 - We launched our e-commerce business through our website, verabradley.com.
-2007 - We opened a state-of-the-art distribution facility in Roanoke, Indiana.
-In September, we also opened our first full-line store at the Natick Collection, in greater Boston.
+2006 We launched our e-commerce business through our website, verabradley.com.
+2007 We opened a state-of-the-art distribution facility in Roanoke, Indiana and also opened our first full-line store at the Natick Collection, in greater Boston.

-20 009 - We opened our first outlet store at Chicago Premium Outlets in Aurora, Illinois.
-20 010 - We completed our initial public offering.
-20 011 - We opened the Vera Bradley Design Center in Roanoke, Indiana, and launched our products in 65 Dillard's locations.
-20)12 We completed the 200,000 square-foot expansion of the distribution facility in Roanoke, Indiana; increased our presence to all Dillard's locations; and launched a relationship with Von Maur, and are carried in all of their locations.
-20)13 We migrated verabradley.com to a more responsive design, providing an enhanced shopping experience and optimal product viewing regardless of the device being used to shop.
-20)14 We introduced laser-cut, leather, faux leather, and full coordinating collections and launched our first national ad campaign focused on leather and faux leather and our "Brightest Gifts Ever!" digital and print holiday campaign.
+2009 - We opened our first outlet store at Chicago Premium Outlets in Aurora, Illinois.
+2010 We completed our initial public offering.
+2011 We opened the Vera Bradley Design Center in Roanoke, Indiana, and launched our products in Dillard's department stores.
+2012 We completed a 200,000 square-foot expansion of our distribution facility in Roanoke, Indiana; increased our presence to all Dillard's locations; and launched a relationship with Von Maur department stores.
+2013 - We migrated verabradley.com to a more responsive design, providing an enhanced shopping experience and improved product viewing regardless of the device being used to shop.
+2014 We introduced laser-cut, leather, faux leather, and full coordinating collections; began our relationship with Macy's; and launched our first national ad campaign.
+2015 We launched several new collections including Streeterville, Preppy Poly, and Collegiate; introduced line extensions such as our fragrance collection and the expansion of our jewelry collection; launched our "I AM" national ad campaign; increased our presence in Macy's; introduced our products in Belk and Bon-Ton department stores; and made further improvements to verabradley.com, including enhanced search.

-The passion for design and customer service established by our founders has driven our growth over the past 33 years and remains the cornerstone of Vera Bradley today.
+The passion for design and customer service established by our founders has driven our Company for over 30 years and remains the cornerstone of Vera Bradley today.
 Chief Creative Officer, Ms. Bradley Baekgaard continues to be responsible for our day-to-day creative functions, including product development and store design.
 Ms. Miller retired in October 2012 as our National Spokesperson, but continues to serve on the Board of Directors.